 What do I mean?

-Well, it is safe to bet that if you have as your goal to run a sub 2 hour half marathon, than learning to train at or below 9.09 per mile pace is the key.
+Well, it is safe to bet that if you have as your goal to run a sub 2 hour half marathon, then learning to train at or below 9.09 per mile pace is the key.

-That being said training hard all the time will not get you any closer to your goal.
+That being said, training hard all the time will not get you any closer to your goal.

 There has to be an equal attention to the paces you are running at slower paces as well, so it isn't all just about race pace training as I advocate here at rundreamachieve.